djblets/djblets/README.rst

   Markdown rendering for pages and e-mails, with WYSIWYG editing/rendering support

+* djblets.pagestate_ -
+  Dynamic injection of content for page templates.

 * djblets.pipeline_ -
   Pipeline_ compilers for ES6 JavaScript and optimized LessCSS support